Leapsight/babel/doc/modules/babel.md

 status(WorkRef::<a href="reliable_work_ref.md#type-t">reliable_work_ref:t()</a>, Timeout::timeout()) -&gt; {in_progress, Status::<a href="reliable_work.md#type-status">reliable_work:status()</a>} | {failed, Status::<a href="reliable_work.md#type-status">reliable_work:status()</a>} | {error, not_found | any()}
 </code></pre>
 <br />

+Returns the status of a Reliable Work scheduled for execution.

+!> **Important** notice that at the moment completed tasks are deleted, so the abscense of a task is considered as either successful or failed, this will change in the near future as we will be retaining tasks that are discarded or completed.

 <a name="type-1"></a>